All Products

 ★★★☆☆

-The master and replica nodes are deployed on different machines in the same zone.
-If the master node fails, the high availability (HA) system performs a failover to prevent service interruption caused by a single point of failure (SPOF).
+The master node and replica node are deployed on different machines within the same zone.
+If a node fails, the high availability (HA) system automatically performs a failover to prevent service interruptions caused by a single point of failure (SPOF).

 Zone-disaster recovery (multi-zone) solution